Recipe: 4-Ingredient Strawberry Banana Ice Cream

 If you’re looking to go all-natural with your diet but still crave sweet things once in a while (okay, all the time), then you came to the right place!
-This Strawberry Banana Ice Cream is made from natural ingredients, and can be altered to your liking.
-What’s even better is that it doesn’t contain the harmful ingredients many desserts have, and it’s quick and easy to make with only four ingredients.
-At 171 calories per serving, this sweet treat can’t be beat!
+Our Strawberry Banana Ice Cream is made from natural ingredients, and can be altered to your liking.
+What’s even better is that it doesn’t contain the harmful ingredients many desserts have, and it’s quick and easy to make with only four ingredients!

-MORE: This Peanut-Butter Banana ‘Ice Cream’ Is About to Become Your Go-To Healthy Snack

 Videos by PopCulture.com